Skip to main content

 #

-This guide is based on official USCIS instructions for Form I-566 and is updated with changes to form editions or filing rules.
+This guide is based on official USCIS instructions for Form I-566 and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official USCIS website.

 FAQs